-- Staff training;
+- Curriculum.

-- Curriculum;
+- Service-learning projects.

-- Service-learning projects;
+- Civic engagement projects.

-- Civic engagement projects;
+- Youth leadership training.

-- Youth leadership training;
+- Teen and/or adult parent education, involvement, and attachment activities.

-- Teen and/or adult parent education, involvement and attachment activities;
+- School bonding, belonging and achievement activities.

-- School bonding, belonging and achievement activities;
+- Alcohol and other drug prevention strategies training.

-- Alcohol and other drug prevention strategies training;
+- Counseling and mental health programs for youth.

-- Counseling and mental health programs for youth;
+- Early childhood and school readiness programs.

-- Early childhood and school readiness programs;
+- Promotion of competencies, coping skills and general life skill building.

-- Promotion of competencies, coping skills and general life skill building;
+- Opportunities to learn and develop talents.

-- Opportunities to learn and develop talents;
+- Child abuse prevention programs.

-- Child abuse prevention programs;
+- Positive behavior support.

-- Positive behavior support;
+- Self-regulation skills development.

-- Self regulation skills development;
+- Youth health and wellness promotion

-- Youth health and wellness promotion.
+- Teen suicide prevention and mental health

 Matching funds are designed to improve the quality of Kitsap County positive youth development programs, as well as expand and improve existing programs.
 Priority will be given to proposals that are collaborative efforts and involve more than one organization in the project delivery.
-Priority will also be given to proposals that involve youth in the planning, implementation and delivery of services.
+Priority will also be given to proposals that involve youth in the planning, implementation, and delivery of services.
 New projects or program services must show evidence of sustainability beyond the funding period.